TimSwarts/2021thema9java/README.md

 # Thema 9 Java Wrapper
 All code can be found in the src folder
-Test data is provided in the resoruces
+Test data is provided in the resources

 ## Usage
 build a jar, it can be found in the created build folder.